 Energy statistics - latest trends from monthly data

-The COVID-19 restrictions in autumn 2020 had a lesser effect on EU energy supplies than the ones in spring (when comparing with data from 2019).
+COVID-19 restrictions in 2021 have a lesser effect on EU energy supplies than in 2020.

-COVID-19 restrictions on air transport extend drastic slump in deliveries of kerosene-type jet fuel until the end of 2020.
+COVID-19 restrictions in 2021 extend drastic slump in consumption of kerosene-type jet fuel in Europe.

 This interactive graph shows the EU total of all fuel types.
 Use the orange icon on the left to select the individual fuels and the graph will adapt to your choice.

 2021: Almost back to (pre-COVID) normal

 Since early 2020, EU Member States have been taking restrictive measures to slow down the spread of COVID-19.
 These measures included the closure of factories, schools and restaurants, and required people to confine themselves in their homes.
 In 2021 different waves of COVID-19 outbreaks appeared and countries reacted differently in the restrictive measures they imposed.
 Vaccines were developed and vaccination campaigns started in early 2021 and by the end of the year, a significant part of the population was vaccinated.
 This article looks at certain aspects of fuel supply from the recently available monthly data for 2021 for different fuels in the European Union (EU), and compares it with those of 2019 and 2020 to observe the trends and differences the COVID-19 pandemic may or may not have made in the EU's energy market.